dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 # ASP.NET Core - New database with Visual Studio 2017

 In this walkthrough, you will build an ASP.NET Core MVC application that performs basic data access using Entity Framework Core.
 You will use migrations to create the database from your model.
+See [Additional Resources](#additional-resources)for more Entity Framework Core tutorials.

-This tutorial requires [Visual Studio 2017](https://www.visualstudio.com/downloads/).
-See [.NET Core - New database with SQLite](xref:core/get-started/netcore/new-db-sqlite) for a cross-platform  console version.
+This tutorial requires [Visual Studio 2017](https://www.visualstudio.com/downloads/) and the [.NET Core SDK](https://www.microsoft.com/net/download/core) 1.1 or later.

 Notes: